adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » The question isn’t who is going to let me; it’s who is going to stop me. - Ayn Rand</code></pre>
+<pre><code>1 » It Doesn t Matter How Strong The Opposition Is It Doesn t Matter How Fearsome The World Is It Doesn t Matter How Cruel The World Is Fight - Eren</code></pre>
-<pre><code>2 » To know sorrow is not terrifying.
-What is terrifying is to know you can’t go back to happiness you could have. - Matsumoto Rangiku</code></pre>
+<pre><code>2 » Don’t be upset because of what you can’t do.
+Do what you do best, live as carefree and optimistically as you can, because some people aren’t able to do that. - Keima Katsuragi</code></pre>
-<pre><code>3 » Success is not the key to happiness.
-Happiness is the key to success.
-If you love what you are doing, you will be successful. - Albert Schweitzer</code></pre>
+<pre><code>3 » People’s lives don’t end when they die, it ends when they lose faith. - Itachi Uchiha</code></pre>
 </details>

 <!--END_SECTION:waka-->